Arockne/dnd5e-companian/README.md

 - Live Campaign Log
 - Add navigation to dropdown in phone view
+- Campaign Search Page
+  - Add owner of campaign to card
+    - Add the ability to message owner
+      - when this gets added, need to change how to select a specific card
   - Isolate campaigns in search to campaigns that are not affiliated with current user
     - This includes:
       - Currrent campaigns user has not joined
       - Current campaigns user does not own
 - Implement server search pagination for campaigns
 - User's Characters
   - Search